-It is now possible to allow VMs hosting HPC applications to seamlessly bridge distributed cloud resources and tightly-coupled supercomputing and cluster resources.
+Abstract A collection of virtual machines (VMs) interconnected with an overlay network with a layer 2 abstraction has proven to be a powerful, unifying abstraction for adaptive distributed and parallel computing on loosely-coupled environments.
+It is now feasible to allow VMs hosting high performance computing (HPC) applications to seamlessly bridge distributed cloud resources and tightly-coupled supercomputing and cluster resources.
 However, to achieve the application performance that the tightly-coupled resources are capable of, it is important that the overlay network not introduce significant overhead relative to the native hardware, which is not the case for current user-level tools, including our own existing VNET/U system.
-In response, we describe the design, implementation, and evaluation of a layer 2 virtual networking system that has negligible latency and bandwidth overheads in 1-10 Gbps networks.
-Our system, VNET/P, is directly embedded into our publicly available Palacios virtual machine monitor (VMM).
-VNET/P achieves native performance on 1 Gbps Ethernet networks and very high performance on 10 Gbps Ethernet networks and InfiniBand.
-The NAS benchmarks generally achieve over 95% of their native performance on both 1 and 10 Gbps.
-These results suggest it is feasible to extend a software-based overlay network designed for computing at wide-area scales into tightly-coupled environments.
+In response, we describe the design, implementation, and evaluation of a virtual networking system that has negligible latency and bandwidth overheads in 1-10 Gbps networks.
+Our sys-